Ceci007/scoreboard/README.md

 # Scoreboard

-A scoreboard tracker made with React.Js with functionality that resembles a real scoreboard from a video game or similar.
+A scoreboard tracker made with React, with functionality that resembles a real scoreboard from a video game or similar.

 ![screenshot](./app_screenshot.png)